 Digestive health goes way beyond the typical feelings we associate with digestion.

 Is your child tired?
 Depressed?
 Have skin issues?
 Have hormone imbalance?
 Acne?
 ADHD?
 Insomnia?
 Anxiety?
 Mental illness?
 Headaches?
 Chronic pain?

 Intestine… it’s time to stand up and be noticed!

 The digestive tract is actually considered to be “outside” of the body.
 Imagine it as a long tube.
 Food goes in, waste comes out.

 The mucosal barrier of the intestine is the interface between the outside world and the inside of the body.
 After the digestive workers have done the job of extracting nutrients from your food, those nutrients are granted passage through the mucosal membrane and into the “inside” of the body, where they travel around through the blood.

-It's no surprise then, as a "borderland", the digestive system is teaming with immune cells; patrols ready to keep intruders from invading the body.
+It's no surprise then, that as a "borderland" the digestive system is teaming with immune cells; patrols ready to keep intruders from invading the body.

 There are about 2kg of bacteria living in the gut.
 Among them are 500 known species of pathogenic bacteria and also a plethora of beneficial bacteria, viruses and fungi.

 All these little microbes live together and keep each other in check in a remarkable symbiotic relationship.